 Warrenton is a tiny town located in the state of North Carolina.
 With a population of 866 people and three constituent neighborhoods, Warrenton is the 419th largest community in North Carolina.
 Warrenton has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Warrenton is a decidedly white-collar town, with fully 91.10% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Warrenton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Warrenton is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Warrenton who work in management occupations (13.35%), office and administrative support (13.06%), and healthcare suport services (12.17%).
+There are especially a lot of people living in Warrenton who work in management occupations (12.57%), sales jobs (12.29%), and teaching (11.17%).

 Warrenton is an extremely ethnically-diverse town.
 The people who call Warrenton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Warrenton residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Warrenton include German, French , Irish, and Scots-Irish.
+The greatest number of Warrenton residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Warrenton include German, Irish, French , and Scots-Irish.

 The most common language spoken in Warrenton is English.
 Other important languages spoken here include Spanish and Arabic.